taoshen99/MUBDsyn/README.md

 (reinvent.v3.2) $ ./gen_decoys.sh
 ```

-### Build unbiased decoy set (UDS)
+### Build the unbiased decoy set (UDS 3.0)
-The file `output/ligand_$idx/results/scaffold_memory.csv` contains the potential decoy set for `ligand_$idx`.
-To get the unbiased decoy set `Final_decoys.csv`, potential decoys are refined by SMILES curation, structural clustering and pooling all decoys annotated with their property profiles.
-We provide `build_uds.sh` which automatically runs `curing_clustering.py` and `pool_decoys.py` as the realization.
+The file with the directory of `output/ligand_$idx/results/scaffold_memory.csv` contains the potential decoy set specific for the `ligand_$idx`.
+The potential decoys are refined by SMILES curation, structural clustering and pooling all the decoys annotated with their properties.
+We provide `build_uds.sh` which automatically runs `curing_clustering.py` and `pool_decoys.py` as the realization.To get the unbiased decoy set `Final_decoys.csv`,
 ```bash
 $ chmod +x ./build_uds.sh
 $ conda activate MUBD3.0